Circular economy: Furniture industry

 When it comes to the furniture industry, most of the products are passive durable products, and accordingly implementing strategies and business models that extend the lifetime of the products (like repairing and remanufacturing) would usually have lower environmental impacts and lower costs.
 Companies such as GGMS are supporting a circular approach to furniture by refurbishing and reupholstering items for reuse.

 The EU has seen a huge potential for implementing a circular economy in the furniture sector.
 Currently, out of 10,000,000 tonnes of annually discarded furniture in the EU, most of it ends up in landfills or is incinerated.
 There is a potential increase of €4.9 billion in Gross Value Added by switching to a circular model by 2030, and 163,300 jobs could be created.

 A study about the status of Danish furniture companies' efforts on a circular economy states that 44% of the companies included maintenance in their business models, 22% had take-back schemes, and 56% designed furniture for recycling.
 The authors of the study concluded that although a circular furniture economy in Denmark is gaining momentum, furniture companies lack knowledge on how to effectively transition, and the need to change the business model could be another barrier.

 Another report in the UK saw a huge potential for reuse and recycling in the furniture sector.
 The study concluded that around 42% of the bulk waste sent to landfills annually (1.6 million tonnes) is furniture.
 They also found that 80% of the raw material in the production phase is waste.

 Oil and gas industry

-The uptake to reuse within the oil and gas industry is very poor, the opportunity to reuse is never more evident, or possible, as when the equipment is being decommissioned.
-Hundreds of thousands of tons of waste are being brought back onshore to be recycled.
-Unfortunately, what this equates to; is equipment, which is perfectly suitable for continued use, being disposed of.

-In the next 30–40 years, the oil and gas sector will have to decommission 600 installations in the UK alone.
+Between 2020 and about 2050, the oil and gas sector will have to decommission 600 installations in the UK alone.
 Over the next decade around 840,000 tonnes of materials will have to be recovered at an estimated cost of £25Bn.
 In 2017 North Sea oil and gas decommissioning became a net drain on the public purse.
-With UK taxpayers covering 50%–70% of the bill, there is an urgent need to discuss the most economic, social and environmentally beneficial decommissioning solutions for the general public.
+With UK taxpayers covering 50–70% of the bill, discussion of the most economic, social and environmentally beneficial decommissioning solutions for the general public may lead to financial benefits.